Chain of trust

 Document Signer Certificate (DSC)

-An intermediate certificate.
+The end-entity certificate.
 The DSC is a X.509 certificate used to digitally sign Mobile Security Objects (MSOs) in mDocs.
 The DSC itself must be issued and signed by the root certificate, which is the Issuing Authority Certificate Authority (IACA).

-To sign an mDoc, a valid and active DSC must be used.
-If there are multiple valid and active DSCs on the tenant, the most recently created or modified one is used.
+A single MATTR VII tenant can have multiple DSCs, with different validity periods and activation status.
+When there are multiple valid and active DSCs on the tenant, the most recently created or modified one is used.

 Each DSC includes the following elements: